pcmillerAcme/docs/source/SDK.rst

 a local file selection button and upload button which updates the order's image file by the Api's ``/orders/#/image`` resource.

-:download:`Download <./_static/acmeWebAnimationClientImageUpload.html>` or :ref:`Read acmeWebAnimationClientImageUpload.html`
+:download:`Download <./_static/acmeWebAnimationClientImageUpload.html>` or :ref:`read acmeWebAnimationClientImageUpload.html`
 |br|
-:download:`Download <./_static/acmeWebAnimationClientImageUpload.js>` or :ref:`Read acmeWebAnimationClientImageUpload.js`
+:download:`Download <./_static/acmeWebAnimationClientImageUpload.js>` or :ref:`read acmeWebAnimationClientImageUpload.js`
 |br|
 |br|
-or click `here <./_static/acmeWebAnimationClientImageUpload.html>`_ to load and run the page in your browser now.
+or click `here <https://api.acme.codes/sdkDemos/acmeWebAnimationClientImageUpload.html>`_ to load and run the page in your browser now.
 |br|
 |br|
 |br|